Tyrceo/Hiring-Test-Instructions/README.md

   - a geojson file resulting from executing the python script and accessible from the html

-Once you're done with the assignement, the preferred submission method is by sending us a link to a public repository where you've committed your solution (github, gitlab, bitbucket, etc) We accept the aforementionned files zipped in a mail attachment Send your submission at **desarrollo@tyrceo.com**
+Once you're done with the assignement, the preferred submission method is by sending us a link to a public repository where you've committed your solution (github, gitlab, bitbucket, etc).\
+We also accept the aforementionned files zipped in a mail attachment.\
+Send your submission at **desarrollo@tyrceo.com**

 Example file structure